monome/docs/norns/reference/lib/sequins.md

 ## sequins

 A library designed to build sequencers and arpeggiators with very little scaffolding, using Lua tables.
 Originally designed by `@trentgill` for use with [crow](/docs/crow/reference/#sequins), which was imported to norns by `@tyleretters`.
+Learn more with the [splicer eduscript](https://l.llllllll.co/splicer).

 ### control